Last Updated on

-Most business leaders recognize the importance of corporate communications, but very few companies actively invest in developing robust communication channels or in building a sustainable corporate culture.
+Most business leaders recognize the importance of restaurant corporate communications, but very few companies actively invest in developing robust communication channels or in building a sustainable corporate culture.

 Done with intention and authenticity, communications becomes a strategic lever pulled to share a business’s values with the public.
 It’s as essential to a restaurant’s operation as its menu offerings and food suppliers.
 These practices have quantifiable impacts across a number of metrics, including recruiting, retention, reduced turnover, increased engagement, growth, expansion, same-store sales, net promoter scores, and more.